PTT Public Company Limited: Green energy

-In November 1993 former Prime Minister of Thailand Anand Panyarachun established the Thailand Business Council for Sustainable Development.
+In November 1993, former Thai prime minister Anand Panyarachun established the Thailand Business Council for Sustainable Development.
 In 2010, PTT President and CEO Prasert Bunsumpun announced that PTT would expand into producing more renewable energy.

 PTT has many subsidiaries, including PTTGC, TOP, BCP, and PTTEP, all of which are working towards producing more environmentally friendly energy.
 In 2014, Bangchak Petroleum completed its Sunny Bangchak project, a 38-megawatt silicon photovoltaic power plant, the largest of its kind in Southeast Asia.
 In September 2014, Thai Oil Public Company Limited (TOP), another PTT subsidiary, was recognized as a leader in business sustainability by the Dow Jones Sustainability Index.
 Thai Oil (TOP) has proven to be an environmentally friendly company, with no reported violations of environmental laws.

 The company also produces and distributes ethanol from sugarcane through various channels like Maesod Clean Energy, Sapthip, and Ubon Bio Ethanol.
 In August 2014, PTT Global Chemical (PTTGC) along with Diary Home and NatureWorks, announced their eco-friendly Ingeo bioplastics yoghurt cup.
 PTTGC seeks to become a major player in bio-based chemicals.